MAP Test Language Usage

 • Irregular past tense

-Plan, Organize, Create Cohesion, Use Transitions
+Plan, Organize, Create Cohesion, and Use Transitions

 • Organization